 |This post contains references to products from one or more of our advertisers or for which we receive a referral bonus.
 We may receive compensation when you click on links to those products.
 Referral, Affiliate, and Advertising Policy|

-In this post we discuss how to use FastPass+ successfully at Epcot in 2018 and 2019, including the best rides for FastPass+ at Epcot and how Epcot FastPass+ should fit into your Walt Disney World planning.
+In this post we discuss how to use FastPass+ successfully at Epcot in 2019, including the best rides for FastPass+ at Epcot and how Epcot FastPass+ should fit into your Walt Disney World planning.

 The Basics of Epcot FastPass+

 Again, you'll want to check out the full Walt Disney World FastPass+ strategy post to make sure you really understand FastPass+, but we want to give those of you who are just looking for the basics a quick introduction.

 FastPass+ Allows You to “Skip the Lines” at Walt Disney World